nrc-cnrc/gramble/docs/docs/tutorial/gs1.md

 * Pronunciation guides for computer systems that generate or respond to speech
 * "Mad-lib"-style text generators ("I'm so proud of my ______ for ________!")

+Gramble isn't for making the *user interfaces* for these; those we still make in other languages like HTML and JavaScript.
+Gramble is just for the linguistic part of those -- it's a way of making a sort of "database" that another program can query when it needs to know an answer like "What's this conjugation of this verb?" or "How is this pronounced?"

 This tutorial will take you through a lot of the "background" ideas that you'll need to understand to make language technologies like these, and show you how to make them yourself.

-COMING SOON: If you're an experienced "linguist-programmer" (for example, if you already know a toolkit like XFST), we're writing a different version of this specifically for you, outlining the differences between languages like XFST and this language.

 ## Getting started